 When a residence becomes rental or investment property, the employee must repay the State for any real estate relocation assistance received.

 The State Board of Examiners (the Board) may, on a case by case basis, extend the current qualifying period of up to twenty (20) months to a period not to exceed thirty-six (36) months from the date the employee was officially transferred to the new work location.
-Case by case exceptions may only be granted for existing real estate relocation assistance agreements in place as of April 21, 2009 and December 21, 2010.
 Should the Board extend the qualifying period, the employee who is the beneficiary of that extension shall provide written evidence to the Board every ninety (90) days thereafter of his efforts to sell his property.
 The Board can shorten the extended qualifying period should the Board deem that appropriate.
 Residences retained by the employee beyond the extended qualifying period shall be considered rental or investment property and ineligible for any state-sponsored real estate relocation assistance.

 Eligible Property